Vocal register

-Manuel Garcia II in the late nineteenth century was one of the first to develop a scientific definition of registers, a definition that is still used by pedagogues and vocal teachers today.
+Manuel Garcia II was one of the first to develop a scientific definition of registers, and his 1894 definition is still used by pedagogues and vocal teachers today:

-"A register is a series of homogeneous sounds produced by one mechanism, differing essentially from another series of equally homogeneous sounds produced by another mechanism."
+A register is a series of homogeneous sounds produced by one mechanism, differing essentially from another series of equally homogeneous sounds produced by another mechanism.

-Another definition is from Clifton Ware in the 1990s.
+Clifton Ware's 1998 definition is also commonly cited.

-"A series of distinct, consecutive, homogeneous vocal tones that can be maintained in pitch and loudness throughout a certain range."
+A series of distinct, consecutive, homogeneous vocal tones that can be maintained in pitch and loudness throughout a certain range.

 A register consists of the homogeneous tone qualities produced by the same mechanical system, whereas registration is the process of using and combining the registers to achieve artistic singing.
-For example: a skilled singer moves through their range and dynamics smoothly, so that you are unaware of register changes.
-This process could be described as good or clean registration.
+For example, a skilled singer moving through their range and dynamics smoothly so that register changes are difficult to notice could be described as good or clean registration.

-The term "register" originated in the sixteenth century.
-Before then, it was recognized that there were different "voices".
-As teachers started to notice how different the ranges on either side of the passaggi or breaks in the voice were, they were compared to different sets of pipes in an organ.
-These clusters of pipes were called registers, so the same term was adopted for voices.
+The term register originated in the 16th century.
+As teachers started to notice how different the ranges on either side of the passaggi (or breaks in the voice) were, they began to make comparisons to different sets of pipes (or "registers") in an organ.
+Before then, they referred to different "voices".

 Vibratory patterns

+Speech pathology

 Vocal registers arise from different vibratory patterns produced by the vocal cords.
 Research by speech pathologists and some vocal pedagogists has revealed that the vocal cords are capable of producing at least four distinct vibratory forms, although not all persons can produce all of them.
 The first of these vibratory forms is known as natural or normal voice; another name for it is modal voice, which is widely used in both speech pathology and vocal pedagogy publications.
 In this usage, modal refers to the natural disposition or manner of action of the vocal cords.
 The other three vibratory forms are known as vocal fry, falsetto, and whistle.
 Each of these four registers has its own vibratory pattern, its own pitch range (although there is some overlap), and its own characteristic sound.
 Arranged by the pitch ranges covered, vocal fry is the lowest register, modal voice is next, then falsetto, and finally the whistle register.
+Some analyses refer to the mechanisms M0 (vocal fry), M1 (chest voice, male head and mixed voices), M2 (falsetto, female head and mixed voices) and M3 (whistle register).